Our dedicated team rigorously evaluates every article, guide, and product to ensure the information is accurate and factual. Learn More

 High levels of stress contribute to bruxism when awake and asleep, so taking steps to reduce and manage stress may help naturally decrease teeth grinding.

-Reducing exposure to stressful situations is ideal, but of course, it’s impossible to completely eliminate stress.
+Reducing exposure to stressful situations is ideal, but of course, it is impossible to completely eliminate stress.
 As a result, many approaches focus on combating negative responses to stress in order to reduce its impact.

 Medications help some people reduce sleep bruxism.
 Most of these drugs work by altering brain chemicals to reduce muscle activity involved in teeth grinding.
 Botox injections are another way of limiting muscle movement and have shown effectiveness in more severe cases of sleep bruxism.

-Most medications have side effects that may make them inappropriate for some patients or difficult to use over the long-term.
-It is important to talk with a doctor before taking any medication for sleep bruxism in order to best understand its potential benefits and side effects.
+Medications may have side effects that make them unsuitable for some patients or difficult to use long-term.
+It is important to speak with a doctor before taking any medication for sleep bruxism in order to best understand its potential benefits and side effects.

 Mouthpieces